Quanah Parker: Early life

 Quanah Parker's mother, Cynthia Ann Parker (born c.
 1827), was a member of the large Parker frontier family that settled in east Texas in the 1830s.
 She was captured in 1836 (c. age eight) by Comanches during the raid of Fort Parker near present-day Groesbeck, Texas.
 Given the Comanche name Nadua (Foundling), she was adopted into the Nokoni band of Comanches, as foster daughter of Tabby-nocca.
 Assimilated into the Comanche, Cynthia Ann Parker married the Kwahadi warrior chief Peta Nocona, also known as Puhtocnocony, Noconie, Tah-con-ne-ah-pe-ah, or Nocona ("Lone Wanderer").

 Quanah Parker's paternal grandfather was the Kwahadi chief Iron Jacket (Puhihwikwasu'u), a warrior of the earlier Comanche-American Wars, famous among his people for wearing a Spanish coat of mail.

 Cynthia Ann Parker and Nocona's first child was Quanah Parker, born in the Wichita Mountains of southwestern Oklahoma.
 In a letter to rancher Charles Goodnight, Quanah Parker writes, "From the best information I have, I was born about 1850 on Elk Creek just below the Wichita Mountains."
 Alternative sources cite his birthplace as Laguna Sabinas/Cedar Lake in Gaines County, Texas.

 Cynthia Ann Parker and Nocona also had another son, Pecos (Pecan), and a daughter, Topsana (Prairie Flower).
 In December 1860, Cynthia Ann Parker and Topsana were captured during the Pease River Massacre.
 American forces were led by Sgt.
 John Spangler, who commanded Company H of the U.S. 2nd Cavalry, and Texas Rangers under Sul Ross would claim that at the end of the battle, he wounded Peta Nocona, who was thereafter killed by Spangler's Mexican servant but this was disputed by eyewitnesses among the Texas Rangers and by Quanah Parker.
 It was believed that Quanah Parker and his brother Pecos were the only two to have escaped on horseback, and were tracked by Ranger Charles Goodnight but escaped to rendezvous with other Nokoni.
 Some, including Quanah Parker himself, claim this story is false and that he, his brother, and his father Peta Nocona were not at the battle, that they were at the larger camp miles away, and that Peta Nocona died years later of illness caused by wounds from battles with Apache.

-Cynthia Ann Parker, along with her infant daughter Topsana, were taken by the Texas Rangers against her will to Cynthia Ann Parker's brother's home.
-After 24 years with the Comanche, Cynthia Ann Parker refused re-assimilation.
+Cynthia Ann Parker, along with her infant daughter Topsana, were taken by the Texas Rangers against her will to her brother's home.
+After 24 years with the Comanche, Parker refused re-assimilation.
 Topsana died of an illness in 1863.
-Cynthia Ann Parker died by suicide through voluntary starvation in March 1871.
+Parker died by suicide through voluntary starvation in March 1871.

 In the Comanche language, kwana means "an odor" or "a smell".
 Comanche warriors often took on more active, masculine names in maturity, but Quanah Parker retained the name his mother gave him, initially in tribute to her after her recapture.